Beatrice Grimshaw: Life

 Grimshaw was born in Cloona House in Dunmurry, County Antrim, Ireland into a well-to-do family.
 Her parents were Nicholas William Grimshaw of Belfast, a wine-and-oil merchant, and Eleanor Grimshaw (née Newsam) of Cork.
-She was the forth of six children.
+She was the fourth of six children.

 Grimshaw was educated privately, first at Victoria College, Belfast, at the Pension Rétaillaud in Caen, France, then Bedford College, London and Queen's College, Belfast but never took a degree. though it was later claimed she had been a lecturer in Classics at Bedford Women's College.
 Her family were members of the Church of Ireland, but she converted to Catholicism after leaving home.

 Grimshaw defied her parents' expectations to marry or become a teacher, instead working for various shipping companies including as a publicist for the Cunard Line.
 She was an outdoor enthusiast and had a keen interest in bicycling, undertaking long cycle rides culminating in a record 338 km ride in a 24-hour marathon.
 In 1891, Grimshaw began her writing career when she became a sports journalist for Richard J. Mecredy's Irish Cyclist magazine, later becoming a sub-editor.
 She then took over the magazine's sister publication, the Social Review, which she edited until 1903, publishing a range of content including poems, dialogues, short stories, and two serialised novels under a pen name.

-Grimshaw had long harboured a desire to travel the world, especially the largely unexplored Pacific Ocean, and in 1903 she was engaged by the Daily Graphic to report on the Pacific.
+Grimshaw had long harboured a desire to travel the world, especially the largely unexplored - for Europeans - Pacific Ocean, and in 1903 she was engaged by the Daily Graphic to report on the Pacific.
 She was commissioned to write travelogues for shipping companies to promote the Cook Islands, Fiji, Niue, Samoa, and Tonga.
 After a brief trip to Ireland and England, Grimshaw sailed to Papua on a commission from The Times and the Sydney Morning Herald, intending to stay a few months but remained for twenty-seven years, much of the time at Rona Falls.
 She became a close friend of Lieutenant-Governor Sir Hubert Murray and his unofficial publicist.
 The Australian government commissioned her to write a pamphlet, The New New Guinea to promote the country to new settlers.
 Grimshaw had a keen sense for adventure and joined exploration parties into the jungle and up the Sepik and Fly Rivers, and, in 1933, she established a tobacco plantation with her brother Ramsay.
 After a period of illness, she moved to Kelso, New South Wales in 1936 with her brothers Ramsay and Osborne.